CluelessD3v/RemoteHub/README.md

 **This is a library, not a class/service!
 I'm not returning special objects or tables in the constructors,  you're always dealing with a remote instance**

-### **WARNING: Remote functions and events are parented to module, you are free to reparent them, but do note that the client getter will NOT work unless the remote is childed to the module were it was created originaly**
+### **WARNING: Remote functions and events are parented to the module, you are free to reparent them, but do note that the client getter will NOT work unless the remote is childed to the module were it was created originaly**

 **[Get it on wally](https://wally.run/package/cluelessd3v/remotehub)**